What was the name of Moses wife?

-Question: What was the name of the wife of Moses?
-Did they have any children and if so how many?
-Can you give me a little background about them?
+Question: What was the name of Moses wife?
+How many children did he have?
+Can you give me a little background about him?

 When he was about 40 years old (1485 B.C.) he saw an Egyptian taskmaster beating a Hebrew.
 He was so angry at what he saw that he killed and buried the taskmaster in the sand.
-Unfortunately the murder was witnessed so, as a fugitive, he fled to Midian, where he would live as a herdsman for 40 years.
-It is in Midian that he met his future wife Zipporah, who was the daughter of a Midianite priest named Jethro.
-After they were married they had two sons, Eliezer and Gershom (Exodus 2:11-22, see also 18:3-4).
+Unfortunately the murder was witnessed so, as a fugitive, he fled to Midian, where he would live as a herdsman for 40 years and make Zipporah, daughter of a Midianite priest, his wife.
+They had two sons, Gershom and Eliezer (Exodus 2:11-22; 18:3-4).
 Nothing else seems to be known about their children except that they were eventually married and had children.

 Next comes the famous burning bush event, and God's command that he return to Egypt.
 He, and his brother Aaron, were to convince the pharaoh to let the Hebrews -- now known as Israelites -- go free (Exodus 2:23-4:17).

 Eventually the pharaoh complied, and Moses led the children of Israel out of Egypt and slavery in 1445 B.C.
 After the Exodus, instead of entering the land of Canaan, the children of Israel are made to wander the wilderness for forty years because of their sins (Deuteronomy 8:2).
 After this period Joshua leads the tribes of Israel into the promised land in 1405 B.C.